By CSU Global - September 16th, 2019

-Many students decide to earn a two-year associate degree before moving into a four-year bachelor’s degree.
-While the path from a two-year college to a four-year university isn’t for everyone, it could be the right choice for you if you have the right plan in place.
+Many students decide to earn a two-year associate degree before moving into a four-year bachelor’s.
+While the path from a two-year college to a four-year university isn’t for everyone, it could be a good choice for you if you have the right plan in place.

-In today’s post, Dustin Leffingwell, CSU-Global’s community college transfer expert and learning solutions manager, breaks down the transfer process from an associate to a bachelor’s degree.
-Continue reading to see how to maximize your associate degree credits to earn your bachelor’s degree quickly and affordably.
+Continue reading for information on how to maximize your associate degree credits to earn your bachelor’s quickly and affordably.

-Beginning your educational journey at a two-year college to earn an associate degree, then transferring to a four-year institution to complete your bachelor’s degree, is one of the most cost-effective ways to reach the goal of earning a bachelor’s degree.
-Not only will you get a good quality education for the first two years, but you could spend much less than you would at a four-year university.
+Beginning your educational journey at a two-year college to earn an associate degree, then transferring to a four-year institution to complete your bachelor’s, is one of the most cost-effective ways to earn a bachelor’s degree.
+Not only will you get a high quality education for the first two years, but you could spend much less than you would at a four-year university.

 With that said, the success of starting with an associate degree and ending with a bachelor’s isn’t a sure thing.
-In order to accomplish your goals quickly, seamlessly, affordably, and efficiently, you need to be deliberate with the following three preparations:
+To accomplish your goals quickly, seamlessly, affordably, and efficiently, you need to be deliberate with the following three preparations:

-Together, these three important aspects of transferring credits will help guide your school choice, and build the future you want for yourself.
+Together, these three important aspects will help inform your school choice and build the future you want for yourself.

-Before you start your associate degree, or as early as possible, you need to ask yourself if you’ll want to earn a bachelor’s degree at any point.
-If so, you and your academic adviser can start investigating what seamless transfer pathways, and possible program-to-program articulations or crosswalks, are available for you to work with.
+Before you start earning your associate degree, ask yourself if you think you’ll want to earn a bachelor’s degree at any point.
+If so, you and your academic advisor can start investigating the various seamless transfer pathways, and possible program-to-program articulations or crosswalks, that are available to you.
 This step will help you identify some of the best transfer options for your goals, and that starts with the associate degree you choose to earn.

 The earlier you recognize if and why you want to transfer, the better.

-In the past, students planning to transfer credits from their associate degree to their bachelor’s typically completed an Associate of Arts (A.A.), or an Associate of Science (A.S.) degree.
-Both degrees are mostly comprised of general education courses that are usually accepted in their entirety by four-year institutions.
+In the past, students planning to transfer credits from their associate degree to their bachelor’s typically completed an Associate of Arts (A.A.) or an Associate of Science (A.S.) degree.
+Both mostly comprise general education courses that are usually accepted in their entirety by four-year institutions.
 That seamless transfer makes it easy for students to earn 60 of the 120 required credits for a bachelor’s degree.

-While A.A. and A.S. degrees were, and are, largely recommended for simple transfer, not all associate degrees are created equal.
+While A.A. and A.S. degrees have been largely recommended for simple transfer, not all associate degrees are created equal.
 Previously, it was not a good idea for someone with the end goal of a bachelor’s degree to invest in an Associate of Applied Science (A.A.S.) degree.

-Today, it’s still largely recommended that students wishing to transfer complete their A.A. or A.S. degree, but there are more options with seamless transfer pathways for students with an A.A.S. degree.
+Today, it’s still largely recommended that students wishing to transfer complete their A.A. or A.S. degree, but there are more options with seamless transfer pathways for students who have an A.A.S. degree.